Stop the World – I Want to Get Off: Film adaptation

 A 1966 Warner Bros. release was little more than a filmed version of a staged production.
 Directed by Philip Saville, it featured additional material by Alan and Marilyn Bergman, David Donable, and Al Ham.
 The cast included Tony Tanner and Millicent Martin.
 Neither a critical nor commercial success, it was nominated for an Academy Award for Best Adapted Music Scoring.
 The film deleted the German mistress sequence and substituted a Japanese mistress.
-It is not clear whether this was the Bergman contribution or if Newley and Bricusse created the new sequence.
-It is also unclear why this substitution was made.
+Newley, Bricusse and Donable wrote the updated Japanese song.
+Al Ham and Marilyn and Alan Bergman wrote the finale "I Believed It All", which is not in the original stage version.
 In the film version, the show ends with "What Kind of Fool Am I?"
-There is no birth of a grandson, nor of Littlechap choosing to die in his place and being reborn, as in the original musical play.
+There is no birth of a grandson, nor of Littlechap choosing to die in his stead and being reborn, as in the original musical play.
 With the exception of "Typische Deutsche," the original score is transferred complete.